 Naming Conventions

-Use descriptive names that indicate:
+Use descriptive names that indicate:- The environment (

-- The service or application using the key
+dev-,staging-,prod-) - The service or application using the key

 - The purpose (